mikebuss/MTBBarcodeScanner/README.md

 [![License](https://img.shields.io/cocoapods/l/MTBBarcodeScanner.svg?style=flat)](http://cocoadocs.org/docsets/MTBBarcodeScanner)
 [![Platform](https://img.shields.io/cocoapods/p/MTBBarcodeScanner.svg?style=flat)](http://cocoadocs.org/docsets/MTBBarcodeScanner)

 A lightweight, easy-to-use barcode scanning library for iOS 7+.
+This library is built on top of Apple's excellent AVFoundation framework, and will continue to receive updates as Apple releases them.

 With this library you can:

 - Supply a custom UIView for displaying camera input
 - Read any number of barcodes before stopping
 - Read multiple codes on the screen at the same time (2D barcodes only)
-- Easily receive codes with a block, including the string value and position in the preview
+- Easily read codes with a block, including the string value and position in the preview
 - Easily flip from the back to the front camera
+- Toggle the device's torch on and off
+- Freeze and unfreeze capture to display a still image from the camera

 See demo project for examples of capturing one code, multiple codes, or highlighting codes as valid or invalid in the live preview.